microsoft/MixedRealityToolkit-Unity/.github/ISSUE_TEMPLATE/---bug-report.md

 ---
 name: "\U0001F41B Bug Report"
-about: Create a report to help us improve
+about: Create a report to help us improve.
+Please label your issue with HoloToolkit or MRTK vNext, depending on which project this affects.
 ---

 **Describe the bug**